SpeedPlay-APK/.github/profile/README.md

 Offers optimization tools that can be used offline to enhance device performance without an internet connection.

-## How to Download and Install SpeedPlay APK
+## How to Download and Install SpeedPlay.
+XYZ

 **Step 1: Enable Unknown Sources**